 Chronic hereditary lymphedema (also known as Milroy disease) is a condition characterized by lower limb lymphedema.
 Patients typically present with pedal edema at or before birth or soon after.
 Occasionally, it develops later in life.

-Mutations in the FLT4 gene is thought to be present in some cases.
+Mutations in the FLT4 gene are thought to be present in some cases.
 It is usually inherited in an autosomal dominant pattern.

 History and etymology